kilofox/kohana/modules/userguide/guide/userguide/markdown.md

 ## Notes

-If you put `[!!]` in front of a line it will be a "note" and be placed in a box with a lightbulb.
+If you put `[!!]` in front of a line, it will be a "note" and be placed in a box with a light bulb.

     [!!]
 This is a note